 BACP Counselling & Psychotherapy

-BACP Registered Person-Centred counselling service offering face-to-face outdoor “walk-and-talk” therapy in the Glasgow area, in addition to online and telephone sessions serving clients anywhere in the world.
+BACP Registered Person-Centred counselling service offering online, telephone, outdoor and face to face sessions serving clients locally in East Kilbride and remotely anywhere in the world.

 "Valere" in Latin is a word meaning to be healthy or strong.
 Therefore the intention behind our counselling service is to promote strong mental health.
 Please use the "Schedule Appointment" button below to make a free 20-minute initial consultation now.